 The Cost of Child Care in North Dakota

 Child care can be costly, but programs that offer stable, quality care are also an investment in your child's healthy development.
-Click on your county in the map below to view average costs for licensed care
+Choose a county to view average costs for licensed care

 What Are You Paying For?